Inspiration for Holy yin, Plancia Magna of Perge

 Women need men's genius, and men need women's.

-As I looked at my shoelaces, I started crying.
-I noticed I was a bit afraid.
-Will the crying stop eventually, or am I going to be turning into an emotional wreck?
-Then something happened that I had to change my spot.
+As I looked at my shoelaces, I wept and noticed that I was a bit afraid.
+Will the weeping stop eventually, or am I going to turn into an emotional wreck?
+Then something happened, and I had to change my spot.
 It was as if the universe orchestrated this scene for me.
 In the new spot, I could hear music playing that I really liked.
-I started dancing, then I saw a DJ playing this.
-At that moment, I was surprised: So, now my grief doesn’t swallow me whole?
-I realized I got sober to what had happened, and I could hold both the beauty of this experience and the grief that comes with it.
+I started dancing, then saw a DJ playing it.
+At that moment, I was surprised: so now my grief doesn’t swallow me whole?
+I realized I had sobered to what had happened, and I could hold both the beauty of this experience and the grief that comes with it.

-I thought about him a little more, wondering how he could make everything more beautiful with his hands.
+I was wondering how he could make everything more beautiful with his hands.
 How could he make a very simple meal so delicious?
 Just salmon and potatoes in the oven.
 How he put up every piece of furniture and the other things very carefully.
 The plants here, the table there, a painting from Van Gogh fits just right here.
 Just like that, he touched every corner, giving shape to every intricate detail in that place, and made it home.
 I imagined he could explain how he built, mended, did all the things in his house, and I would listen to him with all my ears.

-Thank you to my teachers, Qiddist Ashe and Maura Flinn, at the Holy Well.
-Especially the union courses and my conversation with my dear teacher, Maura.
+Thank you to my teachers, Qiddist Ashe and Maura Flinn, at the Holy Well, especially for the union courses and my conversation with my dear teacher, Maura.

 Here is the poem that I wrote back in March last year while taking the Union Foundation course.